mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 ### Lighthouse

 As for hard numbers, I ran a few quick [Lighthouse][lighthouse] tests on the sample page with 291 icons.
-The results are very promising: 98/100.
+The results are very promising, with pfe-icon scoring 98/100 in the performance category.

 There are always more performance axes to measure.
 The initial results are very promising, but more testing would be good to have.